-The Company financial statements have been prepared and approved by the directors in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS").
+The Company financial statements have been prepared and approved by the directors in accordance with International Financial Reporting Standards ("IFRS").

 The financial statements have been prepared using the accounting policies as set out below, which were used throughout all periods presented in these financial statements.